Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 ### Important security note for Actors

 Actor code runs in the Account of the actor itself.
 In many circumstances, calling Actor code can be considered "safe" in the sense that it cannot in general access assets owned by the calling account.
-However there are some risks that you should be aware of:
+However, there are some risks that you should be aware of:

 - If you make an Actor call, you are still liable for paying any transaction fees (and memory usage) associated with running actor code.
 If this is a concern, you should evaluate the Actor code to determine if there is any risk of high transaction fees (or set an appropriate transaction fee limit).
 - An Actor may call other Actors.
-This can open up a "re-entrancy attack" if the Actor calls back into other code that you were not expecting (may change state of other actors for example) and invalidate some assumptions about the state of other Actors that you previously made.
+This can open up a "re-entrancy attack" if the Actor calls back into other code that you were not expecting (may change the state of other actors for example) and invalidate some assumptions about the state of other Actors that you previously made.
 If you consider this a risk, calling an Actor, especially an unknown / untrusted one, should usually be the *last* thing you do in a transaction.
 - An Actor may "accept" Convex Coins or other digital assets that have been offered to it.
 Only offer assets to an Actor that you intend to call if you are comfortable that the Actor may claim these assets.

 ## Libraries